Tomorrowland (festival)

-Tomorrowland is a large-scale annual electronic dance music festival held at De Schorre provincial recreational park in Boom, Belgium.

-Tomorrowland was first held in 2005, on an idea of two brothers, Manu and Michiel Beers.
-Since then, it has become one of the most famous music festivals in the world.
+Tomorrowland is a large-scale annual electronic dance music festival held in Boom, Antwerp, Belgium.
+Taking place within De Schorre provincial recreational park, it held its first edition in 2005, from an idea conceived by brothers Manu and Michiel Beers in 2004.
+Since then, Tomorrowland has become one of the best known music festivals in the world.
 It has won numerous accolades and awards, including being voted five times in a row as "best musical event of the year" at the International Dance Music Awards.
-It employs 80 people year-round for the organisation and 12,000 people during the event.
+It employs 80 people year-round for the organisation and 15,000 people during the event.

+Tomorrowland's success has led to the creation of spin-off festivals.
+From 2013 to 2015, the concept was briefly exported to the United States, near Atlanta, under the name TomorrowWorld.
+In 2015, a festival known as Tomorrowland Brasil was started in Brazil.
+Since 2019, the festival has set up a winter edition, Tomorrowland Winter, in the ski resort of Alpe d'Huez, France.

 History

-2005
+2005–2009

 The first edition of the festival took place on 15 August 2005.
 Manu Beers, Michiel Beers and ID&T organized the festival.
-Performers included Push (M.I.K.E.), Armin van Buuren, Cor Fijneman, Yves Deruyter, Technoboy, Yoji Biomehanika and Coone.
+Performers included Push (M.I.K.E.), Marino Sagaert, Armin van Buuren, Cor Fijneman, Yves Deruyter, Technoboy, Yoji Biomehanika and Coone.

-2006

-The second festival, on 30 July 2006, hosted Armin van Buuren, Axwell, Marco Bailey, Fred Baker, David Guetta, Ruthless and DJ Zany.
+The second festival, on 30 July 2006, hosted Armin van Buuren, Marino Sagaert, Axwell, Marco Bailey, Fred Baker, David Guetta, Ruthless and DJ Zany.
 The DJ and producer Paul Oakenfold was also announced on the poster, but canceled at the last moment, as he was on tour with Madonna at the time.
-Emjay, the producer of 'Stimulate', the anthem of 2006, performed on the main stage with The Atari Babies.
+Emjay, the producer of "Stimulate", the anthem of 2006, performed on the main stage with The Atari Babies.

-2007

 The third year, the festival lasted two days for the first time in its history, taking place on 28 and 29 July 2007.

-2008

-In 2008, the festival took place on 26 and 27 July.
-For the first time, more than 100 DJs participated.
-The number of visitors exceeded 50,000 for the first time.
+In 2008, the festival took place on 26 and 27 July, and achieved 50,000 visitors.

-2009

 For the fifth event, ID&T led to even more venues, one ski, and much more.
 Sun has included an "I Love the 90's" stage, where musicians such as Push, Natural Born Deejays and SASH from the dance scene were present.
 La Rocca performed live at the event for the first time.
 The special act on the main stage was Moby.
 Tomorrowland 2009 took place on 25 and 26 July and attracted 90,000 people.
-The festival saw the use of a theme for the first time - Masker (Mask).
+The festival saw the use of a theme for the first time: "Masker (Mask)".